 Moderator: Katrina Sichel

-Mavi Sanchez-Vives will talk about the scientific work package she leads “Brain Networks Underlying Cognitition and Consciousness” and the work underway to develop a “general model of brain states.”
+Mavi Sanchez-Vives talked about the scientific work package she leads “Brain Networks Underlying Cognitition and Consciousness” and the work underway to develop a “general model of brain states.”

-Marcello Massimini will talk about how to better determine whether non-responsive or minimally-responsive patients are conscious.
+Marcello Massimini spoke about how to better determine whether non-responsive or minimally-responsive patients are conscious.

-Pieter Roelfsema will address the question How can we calibrate computer brain interfaces to ensure electrical stimuli inputs reach the level of attention?
+Pieter Roelfsema addressed the question How can we calibrate computer brain interfaces to ensure electrical stimuli inputs reach the level of attention?

 Learn more about the speakers below: